odmsolutions/odmsolutions.github.io/_posts/2010-07-01-an-object-oriented-story-the-man-in-the-pub.md

 ![Buying Beers](/galleries/2010-07-01-an-object-oriented-story-the-man-in-the-pub/buying_beer.png){: style="float:left; padding-right: 4px"}

-# I Like Beers
+# I Like Beer

-I like beer.
 I enjoy drinking it, and in a pub that is pleasant, and not crammed, it can also be nice buying it.

 Let me tell you a story, which starts with a man going into a bar...